Borderline Personality Disorder

 What treatments are available for BPD?

 Psychotherapy, or talk therapy, is considered the cornerstone of BPD treatment according to the National Alliance on Mental Illness (NAMI).
 A comprehensive health treatment plan for borderline personality disorder may include a combination of psychotherapy and specific work to repair social factors alongside a clinical social worker or other mental health professionals.
+For individuals with co-occurring mood disorders or anxiety disorders, additional therapeutic approaches may be recommended to address these conditions as well.
 A mental health provider may also recommend medication to help manage severe symptoms for some disorders.
 Do not start, stop, or change any medication without consulting a psychiatrist or other healthcare provider who can manage your psychiatric management plan.
 Types of therapy that are commonly recommended for those who develop borderline personality disorder (BPD) are listed below.

 Borderline personality disorder is often treated through DBT, which is a form of cognitive-behavioral therapy (CBT) focused on the impact of your beliefs, thoughts, and behaviors, emphasizing mindful living and acceptance to manage symptoms.
 This type of therapy (DBT) is usually a structured program that involves a workbook, worksheets, and frequent sessions.
+For individuals who experience co-occurring anxiety disorders or mood disorders, DBT can be adapted to address these additional challenges in combination with BPD.
 It can be done in an individual or a group therapy format and was developed specifically to treat borderline personality disorder by Dr. Marsha Linehan.
 It involves four modules, including:

-The authors of a journal publication on DBT for borderline personality disorder state that "dialectical behavior therapy is based on cognitive-behavioral principles and is currently the only empirically supported treatment for BPD.
+The authors of a journal publication on DBT for borderline personality disorder state that "dialectical behavior therapy is based on cognitive-behavioral principles and is currently the only empirically supported treatment for borderline personality disorder (BPD).
 Randomized controlled trials have shown the efficacy of DBT not only in borderline personality disorder but also in other disorders, such as substance use disorders, mood disorders, post-traumatic stress disorder, and eating disorders."

-Cognitive behavioral therapy is backed by significant research suggesting its effectiveness in treating various mental health conditions, including borderline personality disorder.
+Cognitive behavioral therapy is backed by significant research suggesting its effectiveness in treating various mental health conditions, including borderline personality disorder (BPD).
 This therapy focuses on identifying unwanted or harmful thought patterns, behaviors, and perceptions of self and others and developing strategies to shift them.

 Researchers believe that TFP treatments may help those with borderline personality disorder (BPD) who experience a split optimistic and pessimistic view of themselves and their primary caregiver due to excessive childhood aggression.
 TFP aims to merge the positive and negative perspectives of personality to form a realistic view of the self and others.